 We’re creating learning opportunities that provide for delivery of inclusive healthcare practices, and increasing examples of underrepresented individuals into clinical cases, OSCEs and patient counseling activities.
 We’re also connecting the student organizations on campus — Multicultural Association of Students in Healthcare; Minorities Aspiring in Health Professions; Student Healthcare Alliance for Promoting Equality — to create a mentorship pipeline, so they have a ready-made support system.

 We’re bringing more diverse speakers to seminars and workshops.
-We’re also participating in a number of training opportunities to raise awareness of implicit bias, microaggressions and more.
-We’re also using inclusive language, as well as reviewing course syllabi for regulatory body DEI policy and inclusive language.
+We’re participating in a number of training opportunities to raise awareness of implicit bias, microaggressions and more.
+We’re using inclusive language, as well as reviewing course syllabi for regulatory body DEI policy and inclusive language.
 We're also elevating those who are underrepresented in leadership roles.

 We know we have many areas surrounding DEI in which we can improve.
 But we also want to highlight some of the ways we're progressing along the way.